Warming and cooling have happened before—but not like this. How do we know humans are causing the current explosive rise in temperatures?

 The fingerprints that humans have left on Earth's climate are turning up in a diverse range of records and can be seen in the ocean, in the atmosphere, and on the Earth’s surface.

 Scientists agree that today’s warming is primarily caused by humans putting too much carbon in the atmosphere, like when we choose to extract and burn coal, oil, and gas, or cut down and burn forests.

 Scientists have gathered evidence and have improved their methods for teasing apart natural and human factors.
-Today scientists have very high confidence about human-caused global average surface temperature increase – a key climate indicator.
-They have reported on their growing confidence through successive climate assessments of the Intergovernmental Panel on Climate Change (IPCC).
+Today, scientists have very high confidence about human-caused global average surface temperature increase—a key climate indicator.
+Their growing confidence can be seen through the successive climate assessments of the Intergovernmental Panel on Climate Change (IPCC).

 Direct evidence of human contribution to atmospheric CO2